brandon2580/NeuroVestor-Public/README.md

 - Please remember, you can ONLY enter tickers that are present in the DOW 30.
 Doing otherwise will leave you with a blank page.
 This is because of sandbox limitations.

+- The EPS Estimates Comparison tool on the Analysis page does nothing, and contains dummy data (the proper data needed to be paid for, which I don't wanna do unless I monetize this, which I do not plan on doing)

+- Most of the data on the Earnings card (Overview page) contains dummy data.
+This also costs money for real data

+- If you create an account, email verification is required (you may sign in as a Guest)

 ## Overview Page
 ![Overview Page](https://i.gyazo.com/aec1a821ca6325d0cca439a718a9e54d.png)